nicolas-goudry/home-lab/README.md

 #### Storage

 For content storage, a NAS will be connected to the LAN network.
-The chosen NAS is the [QNAP TS-453D-8G](https://www.qnap.com/en-uk/product/ts-453d), which has not yet been bought.
+The chosen NAS is the [QNAP TS-653D-8G](https://www.qnap.com/en-us/product/ts-653d).

 It will only be used to store content and share it to the network through NFS.
 It will not be exposed to the internet.